 In 1870, the fort relocated again, expanding just to the south.
-The new location included a parade ground and numerous buildings, including officers row, barracks, a school, a theatre, work shops, cavalry stables, a powder magazine, and a hospital.
-By this time a small settlement of comprised mostly of ranchers and Paiute Indians had also been established.
+The new location included a parade ground and numerous buildings, including officers row, barracks, a school, a theatre, workshops, cavalry stables, a powder magazine, and a hospital.
+By this time a small settlement comprised mostly of ranchers and Paiute Indians had also been established.

-The presence of more and more white settlers on Modoc Indian lands began to incite a number of skirmishes with the <style=”margin-top: 0; margin-bottom: 0″>Modoc Indians and in 1872, the Modoc War erupted when U.S. Army troops, including soldiers from Fort Bidwell, rode to a main <style=”margin-top: 0; margin-bottom: 0″>Modoc camp to forcibly remove its inhabitants.
+The presence of more and more white settlers on Modoc Indian lands began to incite a number of skirmishes with the Modoc Indians and in 1872, the Modoc War erupted when U.S. Army troops, including soldiers from Fort Bidwell, rode to the main Modoc camp to forcibly remove its inhabitants.
 The soldiers were also involved in the Nez Perce campaign of 1877 and the Bannock campaign the following year.